Princess Beatrice gives birth to a baby girl ｜ BANG Showbiz English

 Beatrice and Edoardo had originally planned to get married in May 2020, but coronavirus delayed the plans.

-Buckingham Palace said the ceremony was "small" and that it took place in accordance with all relevant government guidelines.
+Buckingham Palace said the ceremony was "small" and that the ceremony took place in accordance with all relevant government guidelines.

 The Princess and her husband are thought to have begun dating in 2018, but it wasn't until 2019 when they stepped out together in public for the first time.